williammuchui/git-app/README.md

 # git-app
-A git application
+A git application.

-#install Bun
+#install Bun.
 To install dependencies run:
 bun install

-#run the app
+#run the app.
 To start the app
 bun run index.ts